-C2ES and its partners have published papers and created tools for the AFV Finance Initiative.
-The initiative consists of two projects:
+C2ES and its partners published papers and created tools for the AFV Finance Initiative.
+The initiative consisted of two projects:

 Unlocking Private Sector Financing for Alternative Fuel Vehicles and Fueling Infrastructure

 C2ES, in partnership with National Association of State Energy Officials (NASEO) and with funding from the U.S. Department of Energy’s Clean Cities Program, began a two-year project in early 2013 to develop innovative finance strategies aimed at accelerating the deployment of AFVs and fueling infrastructure.

 |This guide addresses questions that private investors and state and local agencies may have about key considerations and strategies for deploying NGVs in public and private fleets.|

 This guide answers questions that private investors and state and local agencies, such as state energy offices, may have in deciding whether and to what extent they should invest in publicly available charging infrastructure.

 When combined with other policies and incentives, publicly-supported financing programs, such as those offered through Clean Energy Banks (CEBs), could significantly accelerate deployment of EV charging infrastructure and facilitate EV market development.
 Read our report that details the range of financial tools available to CEBs and examines these tools’ potential to reduce barriers to EV infrastructure investment.
 The report also explores how lessons learned from existing CEBs and other relevant organizations could be applied to the EV charging market.